 Tippoo’s Tiger

-This almost life-size ‘musical instrument’ depicts a tiger devouring a British soldier.
+This nearly life-size ‘musical instrument’ depicts a tiger devouring a British soldier.

-Tippoo’s Tiger is one of the most enduringly famous artifacts in Victoria and Albert Museum, London.
-It was made in 1793 for Tippoo Sultan, ruler of Mysore, South India, between 1782 and 1799.
-He kept the wooden semi-automaton in the music room of his palace.
-When the handle on the side of the instrument’s body is turned, the mechanical organ hidden inside it makes the sound of the growling animal and the dying cry of the victim.
+Tippoo’s Tiger is among the most enduringly famous artifacts displayed at the Victoria and Albert Museum in London.
+It was made in 1793 for Tippoo Sultan, who ruled Mysore in South India between 1782 and 1799.
+He kept this wooden semi-automaton in the music room of his palace.
+By turning the handle located on the side of the instrument’s body, a concealed mechanical organ produces the unsettling sounds of a growling animal and the agonizing cry of its prey.

-The tiger, considered a symbol of the power of its owner, was Tippoo’s personal emblem.
+The tiger, revered as a symbol of its owner’s power, held special significance as Tippoo’s personal emblem.
 He had many of his possessions decorated with tigers and tiger stripes.
-His throne, sitting on a life-size tiger, was embellished with jeweled golden tiger head finials.
-His swords and guns also incorporated tiger heads.
-He had made small bronze mortars in the shape of crouching tigers for his army, and dressed his soldiers in tunics with tiger stripes woven into the fabric.
-Even his coinage was decorated with tiger stipes.
+His throne, embellished with jeweled golden tiger head finials, rested upon a life-size tiger.
+Tiger heads were also incorporated into his swords and guns.
+In addition, he commissioned small bronze mortars shaped like crouching tigers for his army, while his soldiers wore tunics with tiger stripes woven into the fabric.
+Even his coinage featured intricate tiger stripes as part of the decorative motif.

-Tippoo, the mighty leader, fought off a number of attacks on his kingdom by the army of British East India Company.
-The company had been founded in 1600 to trade in the region of the Indian Ocean.
-In the mid-1700s, they owned half of the world’s basic commodity trade, including cotton, silk, indigo, spices, tea, and opium.
-By the end of the 18th century, the company came to rule large areas of the Indian subcontinent: performing administrative functions and exercising military power.
-Their rule lasted until 1858, when the British Crown assumed direct control of India in the form of the new British Raj.
+Tippoo, a formidable leader, fought off numerous attacks on his kingdom by the army of British East India Company.
+The company had been founded in 1600 for trade within the Indian Ocean region.
+By the mid-1700s, they owned half of the world’s essential commodity trade, including cotton, silk, indigo, spices, tea, and opium.
+As the 18th century neared its end, the company expanded its authority, governing vast regions of the Indian subcontinent and exercising both administrative and military control.
+Their dominion lasted until 1858 when the British Crown assumed direct governance of India through the establishment of the British Raj.

-Tippoo was defeated and killed by the British in 1799.
-The instrument was taken from his palace and brought to London after his death.
-First, it was exhibited in the reading room of the East India Company Museum in 1808.
-It quickly became a favorite with visitors.
-At that time, the handle controlling the growling and wailing could be freely turned by the public.
-Eventually, the handle disappeared, much to the relief of the students using the reading room.
-The instrument was moved to the South Kensington Museum (now the V&A) in 1879, where it continues to intrigue visitors.
+Tippoo was defeated and killed by the British in 1799, and following his demise, the instrument was seized from his palace and transported to London.
+Initially, it was exhibited in the reading room of the East India Company Museum in 1808, swiftly capturing the fascination of visitors.
+During that time, the handle that controlled the growling and wailing could be freely turned by the public.
+Over time, the handle disappeared, much to the relief of the students using the reading room.
+The instrument was later relocated to the South Kensington Museum (now known as the Victoria and Albert Museum) in 1879, where it continues to intrigue visitors.

 Sources